sam0rr/tango_remote_server/docs/components/setup_image/create_image.md

 ## 2.3 Save the image for persistence

-After compression, move or copy the `.img.gz` to a safe, persistent location:
+After compression, move or copy the `.img.gz` to a safe, persistent location (reliable):

 * **OneDrive (or other cloud)**
 * **External drive**